Student Voting Guide | Texas

 First time voters who registered without providing a driver’s license or the last four digits of their social security number may be asked to provide two forms of ID, one of which must be a photo ID.
 If you cannot show the required photo ID, you may vote a provisional ballot.
 The ballot will be counted if you provide one of the following within 6 days following the election: an acceptable form of photo ID to the voter registrar; or an affidavit executed in the presence of the voter registrar.
 The affidavit must attest that you have a religious objection to being photographed or that you lack photo ID as the result of a natural disaster within 45 days of the election.

 The Texas absentee voting ballot is available online here.

 All absentee voting is called “early voting” in Texas, even when you vote by mail.
 Texas allows the following people to participate in early voting: those who are disabled; in jail (but otherwise eligible); over 65 years old, or out of their county of residence for both Election Day and the in-person early voting period (usually 17 days through four days before Election Day).

 Registered students who expect to be away from home during the in-person early voting period and on Election Day may vote early by mail.
-To participate in early voting, you must submit an early voting application, available on the web site of the Secretary of State at the above link or by calling 1-800-252-VOTE.
-Your county clerk must receive your application at least 7 days before Election Day, but not more than 60 days before Election Day.
-If that date is a weekend or national holiday, your application may be received on the next business day.
+To participate in early voting by mail, you must submit an early voting application, available by request or download on the web site of the Secretary of State or by calling 1-800-252-VOTE.
+Your county clerk must receive your application at least 9 days before Election Day, but not more than 60 days before Election Day.
+If that date is a weekend or national holiday, your application must be received on the first preceding business day.
 Your early voting ballot must be received by your county clerk by the time polls close on Election Day.